nadrino/kotor-walkthrough/kotor/walkthrough/024_Taris.md

 ### Back to the Camp

-- Save the sick Outcasts -> kill the newly transformed ones
+- Save the sick Outcasts (SAVE) -> kill the newly transformed ones
+- Talk to doctor
+  - I'm going through those...
     - Don't worry – I'm here to help you.
     - I have brought you a serum to cure the rakghoul disease.
     - Here, take this rakghoul serum.
 I have enough for both of you. **+2 LSP**
+    - Sell some minor mines + all gas mines
+- Talk again to the doctor -> free healing
 - +210XP
 - Talk to Gendar -> congratulates
 - Talk to Rukil